chris099/GEE-solar-CCDC-SNIC/Pipelines_GEE/README.md

 Reference interpretation samples

-Massachusetts boundary
+Massachusetts boundary data

-These assets are stored under:

-projects/kangjoon/assets/MA_Solar/

-Paths must be updated if reproduced elsewhere.
+Asset paths must be updated if the workflow is replicated in another project.

 Execution Environment